 Audit (Your status quo)

-This is an audit and health check of your current (online) presence, mostly focused on user-experience and strategic customer focus and taking into account your business background: where it’s coming from, the status quo and what your ambitions are.
+This is an audit and health check of your current (online) presence based on user-experience and strategic customer focus, clear expression, accurate spelling and grammar, and simple and consistent presentation.

 Design (How to get there)